-The Council measures some of its non-financial assets, such as surplus assets, and liabilities at fair value at the end of the reporting period.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement assumes that the transaction to sell the asset or transfer the liability takes place either:
+The Council also measures some of its non-financial assets such as surplus assets and investment properties and some of its financial instruments such as equity shareholdings [other financial instruments as applicable] at fair value at each reporting date.
+Fair value is the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date.
+The fair value measurement assumes that the transaction to sell the asset takes place either:

-- a) in the principal market for the asset or liability, or - b) in the absence of a principal market, in the most advantageous market for the asset or liability.
+a) in the principal market for the asset or liability, or b) in the absence of a principal market in the most advantageous mar b) in the absence of a principal market, in the most advantageous market for the asset or liability.